-Turkey breast – I prefer boneless turkey breast for air frying, because it fits much better in the basket.
-If you want a crispy skin, try to find a boneless with the skin on.
+Turkey Breast – I prefer boneless turkey breast for air frying, because it fits much better in the basket.
+If you want a crispy skin, try to find a boneless turkey breast with the skin on.

 This easy recipe makes the best, juiciest and most flavorful turkey breast.
 I was surprised by how much juicier the meat was compared to cooking it in the oven!
 There are 3 simple steps and your entree is done in less than an hour.